 “We don’t develop courage by being happy every day.
 We develop it by surviving difficult times and challenging adversity.” – Barbara De Angelis

 One of my favorite inspirational quotes about difficulty and hardship.
 Life is not always smooth sailing.
 The most courageous people are not those who always avoid hard times, but those who meet those challenges head-on and make it through, stronger and wiser than before.
 Often, we feel as though life’s problems are more than we can handle.
-It is through facing these problems and fighting through them that we develop courage—the courage to handle problems that may arise later in life.
+It is through facing these problems and fighting through them that we develop courage—the courage to treat issues that may arise later in life.
 Courage is not an absence of fear or challenge.
 It is the perseverance in spite of doubt.

 You have two choices in life.
 You can face the challenges that are thrown your way, or you can hide from them.
-That being said, you can let the challenges consume you and destroy your life, or you can tackle them, knocking them out and not letting them stop you from achieving your goals.
+That being said, you can let the challenges consume you and destroy your life, or you can tackle them, knocking them out and not allowing them to stop you from achieving your goals.
 When you are the kind of person who dares to face all that life throws at you, you develop courage and strength.

 Developing courage is a skill.
-It requires facing fear head on and pressing on despite odds that are not in our favor.
+It requires facing fear head-on and pressing on despite odds that are not in our favor.

 Suggested reading: “Profiles in Courage,” by John F. Kennedy